Sea toad: C. coloratus

 Through observations made by an ROV, it was found that the C. coloratus swim vertically with their head oriented upwards.
 While in rapid ascent, the specimen will use their dorsal, caudal, and anal fins to propel themselves upwards and tuck the rest of their fins in close to their body.
 The observation collected found that the specimen had average velocities of 0.036 m/s and 0.021 m/s while ascending.
 As for maneuvering across the ocean floor, observations found that the specimen use their pectoral and pelvic fins.
-In order to perform this "walking," they use their dorsal fin from one side to side, then thrust their caudal fin repeatedly, and then maneuver using their pectoral and pelvic fins.
+In order to perform this "walking", they use their dorsal fin from one side to side, then thrust their caudal fin repeatedly, and then maneuver using their pectoral and pelvic fins.
 It was also observed that these specimen are capable of walking backwards using their pectoral and pelvic fins.

 Breathing

-Fish of the family Chaunacidae have been shown to have slow ventilatory cycles in which the fish exhales 20-30% of their body volume of water.
+Fish of the family Chaunacidae have been shown to have slow ventilatory cycles in which the fish exhales 20–30% of their body volume of water.
 Upon inhalation, Chaunacidae can endure long periods of time maintaining a fully inflated gill chamber, sometimes up to 245 seconds which confers many potential advantages for fish of this family.
 Chaunacidae have been found to contain a specialized apparatus containing adductor muscles that can maintain its ventilatory cycle, and control the volume of water entering and exiting.
 These muscles are cross-hatched, and function to not only inhale and exhale, but to prevent any leakage out of the gills.

-Due to the high-volume and slow ventilatory cycle, Chaunacidae are able to be majorly energy efficient as it requires less energy to push water across the surface of their gills.
+Due to the high-volume and slow ventilatory cycle, Chaunacidae are able to be majorly energy efficient as they require less energy to push water across the surface of their gills.
 Because of this, Chaunacidae are able to go without prey for long periods of time, and remain mostly sedentary.

 There are many other hypotheses of advantages conferred by the breathing cycle of Chaunacidae.
 Due to the long periods of high-volume inhalation, Chaunacidae makes little disturbance of lateral line systems, allowing for better hunting and avoidance of predators.
-In addition, the maximally filled mouth of the Chaunacidae is often intimidating to predators, making it a defense mechanism that the fish can use much like the Pufferfish.
+In addition, the maximally filled mouth of the Chaunacidae is often intimidating to predators, making it a defense mechanism that the fish can use much like the pufferfish.